JoeySoprano420/Density-2/README.md

 ---

-# 🌌 Density 2: A Language Manifesto
+# 🌌 Density 2: Density 2 is a symbolic evolution of Assembly—it doesn’t abstract away the machine, it speaks to it in ceremony.

 ---